Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Sending a Datagram off the Subnet

-When a host wants to communicate with host outside it's subnet, it does the following:
+When a host wants to communicate with another host outside it's subnet, it does the following:

-1. Create an IP datagram with it's source IP and the destination's destination IP;
+1. Create an IP datagram with it's source IP and the destination's destination IP.
-2. Realise that the destination is outside the subnet, using the subnet's mask;
+2. Realise that the destination is outside the subnet, using the subnet's mask.
-3. Determine the router it should send the datagram to, using a network-layer protocol;
+3. Determine the router it should send the datagram to, using a network-layer protocol.
-4. Find out that router's MAC address, using ARP;
+4. Find out that router's MAC address, using ARP.
 5. Encapsulate the datagram in a link-layer frame with that router's MAC address as the destination MAC address.

 Any router along the way will do the following:

-1. Receive the link-layer frame and extract the datagram;
+1. Receive the link-layer frame and extract the datagram.
-2. Analyze the IP on the datagram and determine where to route the datagram using a network-layer protocol;
+2. Analyze the IP on the datagram and determine where to route the datagram using a network-layer protocol.
 3. Encapsulate the datagram in a link-layer frame with that node's MAC address as the destination MAC address.

 The destination host will just receive the link-layer frame, extract the datagram, understand that the message has reached it's destination, and send the payload to the upper layers.